elemoine/talks/foss4g2013/README.md

     cd talks/foss4g2013
     npm install
+    npm start

-Now you can view the slides by loading `geoalchemy.html` and `ol3.html` in a browser.
+Now you can view the slides by opening http://localhost:9001/geoalchemy.html and http://localhost:9001/ol3.html in a browser.

 ## OpenLayers Examples

-The OpenLayers 3 presentation includes examples.
-For the examples to work in the slideshow use `npm start` and open http://localhost:9001/ol3.html in the browser.

 The OpenLayers examples all share the same basic layout, so they are built from templates.
 The `npm install` step above builds all examples (and more) and puts everything in the `.grunt/self` directory.
 To facilitate rebuilding of examples during development, a simple server and watch task are included.
-This can be fired up with the following:
+This is fired up with the following:

     npm start